Mr. Freeze (Dr. Victor Fries)

 Appearances: Batman: The Animated Series | The New Batman Adventures

 Baby-Doll was an ex-actress-turned-villainess.

-- Art Evolution: When B: TAS was revamped, Baby Doll received a drastic redesign after Batman: TAS was revamped into The New Batman Adventures.
+- Art Evolution: Baby Doll received a drastic redesign after Batman: TAS was revamped into The New Batman Adventures.
 While she still looked like a 5 year old, her cartoon-like features were significantly simplified and normalized: The oversized blue eyes became smaller and black, while her lips became black.
 The curls of her hair were simplified as well, and her purple dress was changed to pink with white trim.

 - Ax-Crazy: When going through her Villainous Breakdown

 - Badass Adorable: She looks like a child, but is still very dangerous.

 - Break the Cutie: The only time in her life when she was actually happy was when she was acting the part of Baby Doll on her show.